-E LIGIBILITY CRITERIA PRIVILEGES GRADES Percentage Average: 87-92.99No NCs and no C's LIGHTS OUT Regular VIOLATIONS No more than two Level I No Level II or III CURFEW Regular SATURDAY SCHOOL No more than 2 hrs assigned for academic reasons STUDY HOURS Two days a week not required (remember that others will be studying) EXTRA- CURRICULAR Participation/Membership in 2 activities, clubs, sports, or organizations during the previous 9 weeks TV TIME Ends 12:00 a.m.
+E LIGIBILITY CRITERIA PRIVILEGES GRADES Percentage Average: 87-92.99No NCs and no C's LIGHTS OUT Regular VIOLATIONS No more than three Level I No more than one Level II No Level II Exceptions No Level III CURFEW Regular SATURDAY SCHOOL No more than 2 hrs assigned for academic reasons STUDY HOURS Two days a week not required (remember that others will be studying) EXTRA- CURRICULAR Participation/Membership in 2 activities, clubs, sports, or organizations during the previous 9 weeks TV TIME Ends 12:00 a.m.
 Sunday - Thursday Study hours - on nights not required ATTENDANCE No unexcused absences No more than two tardies during the nine-week period SIGN OUT LIMIT (weekend) 6 hours WORK SERVICE, RESIDENTIAL LIVING, & WELLNESS Two Outstanding ratings and one Satisfactory rating CAR USE 2 times Monday - Thursday for general errands [4 hours; local; in by 10:00] 4 general purpose sign-outs [4 hours; local; in by 10 p.m.]
 3 special event sign-outs [48 hours prior permission from the Hall Director]